Code-Institute-Submissions/Pyleks-milestone4/README.md

 > Want to give their pictures more dept.

-> Curious about how easy or difficult it is to learn the best digital tools for Photographers
+> Curious about how easy or difficult it is to learn the best digital tools for Photographers.

+## Design Decisions
+The design decisions here is following the Django Code Institute tutorial quite closely to get as much as possible working properly in the final product, but everything is simplified enough to make the user experience very straight forward, allowing for quick navigation.

+### Additional Design Decisions.
+All pictures and backgrounds have been created specially for this site.
+As well all the product images have been created from scratch.
+So no content here was downloaded from anywhere.

+The following things was required to make it possible:
+- Manually crafted characters.
+- Poses setup correctly.
+- Correct Lighting.
+- Post processing in either Lightroom or Photoshop.
+- Correctly use of size dimensions to work optimal on a website.